ajgiuliani/zotero_to_orgmode/README.md

 I am using this to add noted behind the entry and keep track of reading notes.

+Formatting is copied from the format of org-ref [notes](https://github.com/jkitchin/org-ref/blob/master/org-ref.org#setting-up-notes-to-work-with-multiple-notesorg-files)

 ## Installation
 Place the `Zotero_to_Orgmod.js`file in the `Zotero/translator` folder.
 To find the folder location see [The Zotero Data Directory](https://www.zotero.org/support/zotero_data).